 The amount of activity required to select the right talent varies depending on the position, the quality of the targeting, and the level of requirement of the recruiting manager.
 Despite this outpouring of energy, 87% of HR managers believe that they did not receive enough applications for their recruitments.

 Lack of resources during the recruitment process

 Beyond the cost spent by managers to filter and identify promising external candidates, the lack of resources is a burden on the rest of the team and the manager in particular.
 According to Digital Recruiters figures, a recruitment takes between 30 and 40 working days, during which time the risk of overwork is high and tasks need to be better distributed.
 Depending on budgets, organization and the ability to anticipate departures, the team can have a professional on a fixed-term contract (a work format that has increased from 8 to 12% of contracts in France in the space of 10 years) or a freelancer(4 out of 10 companies have increased the use of freelancers in 2022).

 The necessary training time

-Business tools, collaboration methods, understanding of the product or service, assimilation of the company culture, are both stimulating challenges and sometimes obstacles to the long-term success of the integration.
+Business tools, collaboration methods, understanding the product or service, assimilating the company culture, are both stimulating challenges and sometimes obstacles to the long-term success of the integration.

 Employees coming from external environments tend to leave faster than those coming from internal mobility: this time it is the Linkedin Global Talent trends study that shows us the figure of 41% lower retention.